NyuydineBill/Vigenere-cipher-crytography/README.md

     python main.py
     ```

-6. Follow the prompts to enter the plaintext and keyword when prompted.
+6. Follow the prompts to select the encryption mode (Vigenere or Affine) and enter the plaintext and keyword or key values when prompted.
 7. The encrypted text will be displayed in the terminal.

 ## How It Works

+### Vigenere Cipher
 The Vigenere cipher encrypts letters of the plaintext by shifting them based on a keyword.
 The encryption formula is:

 \[ E(x) = (x + k) \mod 26 \]